Mashru

-Mashru (also historically spelled mashroo, misru, mushroo or mushru) is a woven cloth that is a blend of silk and cotton.
+Mashru (also historically spelled mashroo, misru, mushroo or mushru) is a woven cloth that was historically a blend of silk and cotton.
 It was historically a hand-woven satin silk fabric variety found in the Indian subcontinent, and its proper use is described in the 16th-century Ain-i-Akbari.

 History

 Mashru is explicitly mentioned in the administrative document, the Ain-i-Akbari, of the 16th-century Mughal Empire, under silken kinds of stuff: "... the ordinary orthodox Muslim was only anxious to wear clothes of simple material like linen and to avoid silk, velvet, brocade, or fur and coloured ...
 Mashru."
 Mixed silk-and-cotton textiles were worn, because, by canon, a Muslim must not wear a dress of pure silk.
 Varieties containing silk and cotton admixtures gained greater currency in the empire, more particularly after the issuance of the Ain-i-Akbari.
 During the Mughal period, Mashru was used for the costumes of courtiers and nobles.
 Mashru is presumed to be an Indian innovation.